 What is the average monthly gas bill in the UK?

-This is again based on Ofgem’s definition of a ‘typical’ British household, a house with 2-3 bedrooms containing an average of 2.4 people.
+This is again based on Ofgem’s definition of a ‘typical’ British household, a house with 2-3 bedrooms.
 This household is estimated to consume 11,500 kWh of gas each year, or 960 kWh of gas per month.

 Ofgem caps the price of gas just as it does with electricity.
-This means no gas supplier can charge more than the cap on its standard variable tariffs.
-Ofgem adjusts the cap every 3 months.
 It applies to the daily standing charge and each kWh of gas consumed.
-The current cap runs from 1 October to 31 December 2024.

-Right now, the cap is set at 31.66p per day for the standing charge, and 6.24p/kWh for each unit of gas consumed.
-This means the monthly average gas bill in the UK is currently £69.20.
-This is made up of a £9.40 standing charge (covering 30 days) and £59.80, which covers the cost of 960 kWh of gas.
+Right now, the cap is set at 29.82p per day for the standing charge, and 6.33p/kWh for each unit of gas consumed.
+This means the monthly average gas bill in the UK is currently £69.72.
+This covers:

 What is the average monthly energy bill by house size and usage?